 The goal for your schedule is to share this information with your students or potential students so they will attend a class.
 Which brings us to the next critical piece...

-Allow Your Students A Place To Register (and Pay!)
-For Your Yoga Classes Online
+Give People A Place To Register (and Pay!)
+For Your Offerings Online

 This is your payment gateway.
 There are many options for taking payment and the best option for you is to have as few as possible.
 The more payment options you have, the more confusing your accounting will be, so keep it simple and use as few as possible.
 The other thing to consider with payment options is ease of use for your student.